-7.1.4.1.4 Stimulated Raman Scattering (SRS)
+7.1.4.1.4 Stimulated Raman scattering (SRS)

-The following text is based on II.3.7/G.663 and it is reproduced here for the benefit of the reader.
+The following text is based on clause II.3.7 of [ITU-T G.663] and it is reproduced here for the benefit of the reader.
 Stimulated Raman scattering is a broadband effect which involves the interaction of light and the vibrational modes of silica molecules.
 SRS causes a signal wavelength to behave as a Raman pump for longer wavelengths, either other signal channels or spontaneously scattered Raman-shifted light.
 In any case, the shorter wavelength signal is attenuated by this process, which amplifies the longer wavelength signal.

-Stimulated Raman Scattering (SRS) impacts mainly WDM systems with large bandwidth.
+Stimulated Raman scattering (SRS) impacts mainly WDM systems with large bandwidth.
 The shorter wavelength signals in WDM systems can suffer degraded signal-to-noise performance because a portion of their power is transferred to longer wavelength channels through SRS.
 This results in total system capacity limitations based on the total number of channels, channel spacing, average input power and overall system length.